Slum tourism: Criticism

 Slum tourism has been the subject of much controversy, with critics labelling the voyeuristic aspects of slum tourism as poverty porn.
 Both critiques and defenses of the practice have been made in the editorial pages of prominent newspapers, such as the New York Times, Wall Street Journal, London Times, and others.
 A primary accusation that the advocates against slum tourism make is that it "turns poverty into entertainment, something that can be momentarily experienced and then escaped from".
 Kennedy Odede, a Kenyan, wrote in The New York Times Op-Ed section, "They get photos; we lose a piece of our dignity."
 Critics call the tours voyeuristic and exploitative.
 Slum tourism critics have also cited the fact that Christmas and Valentine's Day as common times for slum tourism further supporting the belief that Westerners often visit slums just to "feel better about themselves" during those holidays when most people are with families and significant others.

 The tours provide employment and income for tour guides from the slums, an opportunity for craft-workers to sell souvenirs, and may invest back in the community with profit that is earned.
 Similarly, the argument has been raised that well-off tourists may be more motivated to help as a result.

-In 2013, controversy arose when "Real Bronx Tours" offered tours of the Bronx, North America, advertised as "a ride through a real New York City 'ghetto'...[the borough] was notorious for drugs, gangs, crime and murders".
+In 2013, controversy arose when "Real Bronx Tours" offered tours of the Bronx in New York City, advertised as "a ride through a real New York City 'ghetto'...[the borough] was notorious for drugs, gangs, crime and murders".
 Borough President Ruben Diaz Jr. and New York City Councilwoman Melissa Mark-Viverito condemned the tours stating "Using the Bronx to sell a so-called 'ghetto' experience to tourists is completely unacceptable and the highest insult to the communities we represent."
 The tours were soon discontinued.

 Controversy has also arisen over the announcement of a tourism package which offered overnight stay in Mumbai's slums, along with usage of public toilets there, in 2018.
 The package was announced by Dutch citizen and volunteer David Bijal along with slum resident Ravi Sansi.
-Bijal told the British daily The Guardian, that people come to Mumbai slums only to post photos on Facebook, Instead, his package is aimed at getting to know the slums better.
+Bijal told the British daily The Guardian, that people come to Mumbai slums only to post photos on Facebook; instead, his package is aimed at getting to know the slums better.
 Bijal also said that the money given by the tourists will be given to the households where they stay.
 While various NGOs have criticized the program for selling poverty, others have argued that such programs are needed to change the people's perception of slums.